DANIEL JAMES SHIGO is an accomplished voice teacher, professional bass-baritone, scholar, and author living in New York City.

 Extensive experience as soloist and ensemble member in both classical and musical theater genres gives Daniel a unique perspective; the knowledge and skill he brings to students is not second-hand speculation, but that of a seasoned artist with more than twenty-five years experience onstage and in the voice studio.
 His students are Classical and Musical Theater artists who sing in many different styles.

 Daniel is the founding editor of VOICEPrints—The Official Journal of the New York Singing Teachers Association, which features articles by leading voice professionals, scholars and scientists.
 He also blogs at VOICETALK: Historical Perspectives on the Art of Singing, which offers students and teachers of singing a wealth of resources and has more than 700,000 readers.

-Significant research and investigation into bel canto singing methods led Daniel to a ground-breaking manual that had been lost for more than a century; which he republished with a well-documented introduction: Hidden in Plain Sight: The Hermann Klein Phono-Vocal Method Based upon the Famous School of Manuel Garcia.
-Daniel is now at work on his second book which explores his rediscovery of the principles of the García and Lamperti schools of singing.
+Significant research and investigation into bel canto singing methods led Daniel to an important singing manual—lost for more than a century—which he republished with a well-documented introduction: Hidden in Plain Sight: The Hermann Klein Phono-Vocal Method Based upon the Famous School of Manuel Garcia.
+Daniel is now at work on his second book which explores his rediscovery of the García and Lamperti schools of singing.